Overexploitation

 In ecology, overexploitation describes one of the five main activities threatening global biodiversity.
 Ecologists use the term to describe populations that are harvested at an unsustainable rate, given their natural rates of mortality and capacities for reproduction.
-This can result in extinction at the population level and even extinction of whole species.
+Such practices can result in extinction at the population level and even extinction of whole species.
 In conservation biology, the term is usually used in the context of human economic activity that involves the taking of biological resources, or organisms, in larger numbers than their populations can withstand.
-The term is also used and defined somewhat differently in fisheries, hydrology and natural resource management.
+The term is also used and defined somewhat differently in fisheries, hydrology, and natural resource management.

 Overexploitation can lead to resource destruction, including extinctions.
 However, it is also possible for overexploitation to be sustainable, as discussed below in the section on fisheries.
-In the context of fishing, the term overfishing can be used instead of overexploitation, as can overgrazing in stock management, overlogging in forest management, overdrafting in aquifer management, and endangered species in species monitoring.
+In the context of fishing, the term "overfishing" can be used instead of overexploitation, as can "overgrazing" in stock management, "overlogging" in forest management, "overdrafting" in aquifer management, and "endangered species" in species monitoring.
 Overexploitation is not an activity limited to humans.
 Introduced predators and herbivores, for example, can overexploit native flora and fauna.